Your animals were meant to fly!

 Any person that makes a booking to ship an animal with Air Canada Cargo is considered the shipper and must take certain steps to ensure proper transport and care for the animal.
 This includes following the steps detailed in our Shipper’s Checklist as well as ensuring that your shipment complies with all applicable national, carrier and IATA regulations and is acceptable for transport as detailed below.

-Only animals that appear to be in good health and condition and fit to travel to the final destination, should be tendered for carriage by air.
+Only animals that are in good health and condition and fit to travel to the final destination, should be tendered for carriage by air.
 The shipper is required to declare when animals are pregnant, or have given birth in the last 48 hours.
-Mammals that are declared to be pregnant will not be tendered for transport unless accompanied by a veterinary certificate certifying that the animal is fit to travel and there is no risk of birth occurring during the journey.
+Mammals that are declared to be pregnant must not be tendered for transport unless accompanied by a veterinary certificate certifying that the animal is fit to travel and there is no risk of birth occurring during the journey.

 You must complete, before you tender the animal, all the necessary documentation, including all health certificates and documents required by Customs or any governmental body and bring them with you at the time of tender.
 Otherwise, the animal may not be able to enter the destination country.
 It may be returned to origin or licensed into quarantine upon arrival.
 If this occurs, extra fees will apply and your animal will be delayed.